Aaron Francis: Early life

 Francis was considered to be the best utility in his draft group, showing talent for South Australia, dominating games from both ends of the ground.
 He was named at centre half-forward in the All-Australian team during the 2015 AFL Under 18 Championships, often compared to AFL players Luke Hodge and Brendon Goddard in his junior year.

 Playing career

+Essendon

+Francis was drafted by the Essendon Football Club, the team he supported growing up, with their second selection and sixth overall in the 2015 national draft.